ptupitsyn/ptupitsyn.github.io/_posts/2017-07-28-Whats-New-In-Ignite-Net-2.1.md

 Have you ever seen a database that is so simple to use?
 I haven't.
 There is a single NuGet package behind this code, nothing else.
 And you can run SQL, LINQ and full-text queries over arbitrary data.

+By default everything is stored in Ignite work directory, which happens to be in system Temp folder, so you may want to change this (call `IIgnite.GetConfiguration().WorkDirectory` to see where is it on your machine).

+Every Ignite node persists only a part of data which is primary or backup for that node, so storage space and IO load are split between all machines (in contrast with RDBMS cache store).